 The system users will include operators (end users) and the system administrators.
 The operators should be familiar with performing standard web searches, and should be familiar with the types of content included in Twitter and Flickr.
 The system does not require a high level of expertise from the end users.
 The interface will consist of a web page loaded in the user’s browser, containing input elements such as text boxes and buttons as well as a Google Map area and a list of search results.
 The system administrators are the application developers, Matthew Silverman and Rebecca Kasinger-Landstreet.

-The number of allowed users will be determined. he expected number of users is 10, including the project team, course instructor, and friends and family who may assist with testing.
+The number of allowed users will be determined based upon bandwidth to the application server.
+If the number of concurrent users exceeds load capacities, these users will experience performance degradation.
+However, the expected number of users is only 10, including the project team, course instructor, and friends and family who may assist with testing.
+With such a small number of expected users, we do not anticipate any capacity problems.

 Operating Environment

 The software will operate as a client/server application.
 The user will act as the client and connect to the server from a PC or Mac computer using a modern Internet Browser such as Internet Explorer, Safari, Firefox or Chrome.
 The client’s browser must support JavaScript.
 The client must maintain a connection to the Internet.
-Queries to the various social media outlets will be made by forming web requests from the App Engine server as opposed to the client host.
+Matt Silverman’s home computer will act as the server, hosting the application using Apache Tomcat.
+Matt Silverman’s home computer will from here on be referred to as the application server.
+Queries to the various social media outlets will originate from the application server as opposed to the client host.

-The product is intended to operate on a standard desktop or laptop PC with mouse and keyboard or equivalent devices.
+The application is intended to operate on a standard desktop or laptop PC with mouse and keyboard or equivalent devices.
 It is not intended to operate on mobile devices such as Blackberry, iPhone or iPad at this time.

 Design and Implementation Constraints

 This project must be completed by November 29th, 2010.
-The product must be demonstrated to Professor Bellaachia in his office.
+The application must be demonstrated to Professor Bellaachia in his office.

-The product must only use free software and hosting services.
+The application must only use free software and hosting services.

 The number of queries made from the application to the various social media services will be limited by the query flood control limitations imposed by those services.